 Contributor Lee Heise came forward in 2014 and declared that he had what was believed to be the last copy of the game – unfortunately with some corruptions on the loader.
 Lee is good friends with Dave Gamon, the developer of the game, and Dave was clearing out his mum’s attic completely when he found a box of Anirog materials and gave everything to Lee for safe keeping.
 In the box was two mastered copies of Soul Gem – but no recollection of the game actually being released.

-In October 2015 – Lee very kindly sent both copies of the game to GTW to try and preserve, along with a rare catalog from Anirog which we believe was never published.
+In October 2015 – Lee very kindly sent both copies of the game to GTW to try and preserve, along with a rare catalogue from Anirog which we believe was never published.
 Scans were made, but the main work was carried out on trying to save Soul Gem.

 The first tape unfortunately was heavily corrupted, but the second tape brought joy – and we managed to save everything that was on the tape.
 However, both sides of the tape (even on the corrupted version) had the same 3 parts copied.
 There was no 6 parts unfortunately.
 Each of the 3 parts comes with an odd arcade part which seems to bear no relevance to the main game, which is a text adventure.
 We originally believed that this meant the parts were incomplete, but the inlay suggests that they were not tied to the adventure at all – and were just there as light relief from the text adventure.
 Therefore, their inclusion is very bizarre indeed!